Canon 50D vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 50D does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the A7R III have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.